Sir James Smith's School: History

 Previously a foundation school administered by Cornwall Council, in October 2018 Sir James Smith's School converted to academy status.
-The school is now sponsored by the North Cornwall Learning Trust.
+The school is now a member of the Westcountry Schools Trust.

 Geography

 The catchment area for Sir James Smith's is largely rural and covers an extensive and sparsely populated district of north Cornwall, stretching along the coast from Crackington Haven to Boscastle, Tintagel, and Port Isaac.
 Inland Delabole, St Teath and St Breward and the isolated hamlets and farmsteads of Bodmin Moor are included.
 This area is one of the most economically deprived in Europe.
 Available employment is frequently part-time and/or seasonal and the average wage is the lowest in the UK; whereas property and living costs are among the highest.

 21st century

-The school had 543 pupils aged 11–16 (as of 2011).
-It is one of the smallest state secondary schools in the UK.
-For comparison, neighbouring secondary schools have between 1200 - 2100 pupils aged 11–16 and 200+ sixth formers.
+The school has 602 pupils aged 11–16 (as of 2023).

 The last decade has seen an extension to the adult education building; the Salon United for careers in hair and beauty therapy (2007); the West End music and drama suite (2004); a new reception and office suite (2003); a new Mathematics block (2001) and The Princess of Wales Design Centre (Arts and Technology) (1992).
-The school however abolished the hair salon extension, which has subsequently become the offices for Camelford police, a part of Devon and Cornwall Police.
+The school however closed the hair salon extension, which has subsequently become the offices for Camelford police, a part of Devon and Cornwall Police.

 In 2005 Sir James Smith's School became the first specialist humanities college in Cornwall.

 In October 2007 it was announced that the school's Sixth Form block would be closing with immediate effect.
 No new students were to be admitted in the following September.
-The news was greeted with grave concern among many teachers, students, parents and locals.
-Year 12 were permitted to finish their studies at the school.
-Students continuing their education now travel to other Sixth Form centres at Wadebridge, Bude, Bodmin or Truro College.
+Students continuing their education now travel to other Sixth Form centres at Bude, Bodmin or Truro College.